segmentio/segment-docs/src/getting-started/03-planning-full-install.md

 Each `.track()` call can accept an optional dictionary of `properties`, which can contain any key-value pair.
 These `properties` act as dimensions that allow your end tool to group, filter, and analyze the events.
 They give you additional detail on broader events.

-As mentioned earlier, events should be generic and high level, whereas properties are specific and detailed.
+As mentioned earlier, events should be generic and high-level, whereas properties are specific and detailed.
 For example, at Segment, `Business Tier Workspace Created` is a horrible event name.
 Instead, we used `Workspace Created` with a `property` of `account_tier` and value of `business` :

 ```js
 analytics.track('Workspace Created', {